IT21440236/MAD-Project---Bus-Application/README.md

 # MAD-Project---Bus-Application
-Blues Application enables users to book their trips before hand for long journeys, users can get to know who their driver is, live tracking system for regular buses, transparent fee system and a lot more
+Blues Application enables users to book their trips  for long journeys, users can get to know who their driver is, live tracking system for regular buses, transparent fee system and a lot more....

 ## Team Members